-Hailed as a “powerhouse” with “major vocal goods and a feisty personality to match,” young American soprano Kerriann Otaño was a 2016 National Semi-Finalist of the Metropolitan Opera National Council Auditions and a recent graduate of the Domingo-Cafritz Young Artist Program at Washington National Opera.
+Hailed for her “Verdian richness, power and expressivity,” American soprano Kerriann Otaño was a 2016 National Semi-Finalist of the Metropolitan Opera National Council Auditions and a recent graduate of the Domingo-Cafritz Young Artist Program at Washington National Opera.
 Last season at WNO, she was heard as the Witch (Hansel and Gretel) and Mary Custis Lee (Glass’ Appomattox).
 For summer 2015, Kerriann was chosen as a Filene Young Artist and made her debut with Wolf Trap Opera singing La Contessa Almaviva in Le Nozze di Figaro at The Barns and High Priestess in Aïda at the Filene Center.
 She returned for summer 2016 to sing Female Chorus in The Rape of Lucretia at The Barns and was featured in a Vocal Colors recital at the Phillips Collection.
-This season, Kerriann is thrilled to return to Fort Worth Opera Festival in her role debut as Micaëla in Bizet’s Carmen.
-Praised for her “generous soprano” by The Washington Post, this fall Ms. Otaño reprised her role as La Contessa Almaviva in her debuts at both Opera Memphis and at Amarillo Opera in Le Nozze di Figaro.
-She was heard in recital with her fiancé, tenor Dane Suarez, with Midland Opera Theater & Permian Basin Opera.
+This season, Kerriann returned to Fort Worth Opera Festival in her role debut as Micaëla in Bizet’s Carmen.
+Praised for her “generous soprano” by The Washington Post, Ms. Otaño reprised the role of La Contessa Almaviva in her debuts at both Opera Memphis and at Amarillo Opera in Le Nozze di Figaro.
+She was heard in recital with her fiancé, tenor Dane Suarez, with Permian Basin Opera.
 She also returned to WNO to sing Kitty Hart in Jake Heggie’s acclaimed Dead Man Walking and also, for what is becoming her signature role, Donna Elvira in Don Giovanni.
-For the 2017-2018 season, Kerriann makes her role and company debut as Senta in Der fliegende Holländer at Opera San José and returns to WNO for Berta in Il barbiere di Siviglia.
+In 2017-18 she returns to the Washington National Opera for Candide, debuts the Lyric Opera of Chicago in Fellow Travelers covering the role of Mary Johnson and debuts the role of Senta in The Flying Dutchman with Opera San José.

 Last spring, WNO presented Wagner’s Ring Cycle where Kerriann covered Helmwige (which she performed in the final dress rehearsal), Gerhilde, and Ortlinde in Die Walküre as well as Third Norn in Götterdämmerung.
 In February 2016, Kerriann was featured in concert with the Alexandria Symphony Orchestra singing duets and arias from Madama Butterfly and La Bohème with 2013 Metropolitan Opera National Council Grand Final Winner Michael Brandenburg.